-You might be surprised to learn that Arkansas’ FORTIFIED Fund Grant can cover up to $15,000 for a storm-resistant roof replacement, but fewer than 200 households benefit from major weatherization programs statewide each year.
-If you’re a low-income homeowner maneuvering essential repairs, you’ll find a mix of state initiatives, federal grants, and tax credits designed to strengthen your home against severe weather—yet understanding how these programs interact and who qualifies takes careful attention.
-The right combination could safeguard your property, but the process isn’t always straightforward.
+If you’re a low-income homeowner maneuvering essential repairs, you’ll find a mix of state initiatives, federally funded grants, and tax credits designed to strengthen your home against severe weather, yet understanding how these programs interact and who qualifies takes careful attention.
+The right combination could safeguard your property while freeing up resources for essentials like nutrition help, but the process isn’t always straightforward.

 Key Takeaways